GoogleCloudPlatform/community/tutorials/appengine-dropwizard/index.md

 ---
 title: Deploying Dropwizard applications on Google App Engine
-description: Learn how to deploy Dropwizard applications on Google App Engine Flexible environment using a custom runtime.
+description: Learn how to deploy Dropwizard applications on Google App Engine flexible environment using a custom runtime.
 author: agentmilindu
 tags: App Engine, Dropwizard
 date_published: 2017-10-29
 ---

+Milindu Sanoj Kumarage

+<p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community (not official Google documentation).</i></p>

 This tutorial shows how to deploy an [Dropwizard][dropwizard] application on Google App Engine flexible environment.

-## Overview

-[Dropwizard][dropwizard] is a Java framework for developing RESTful web services which support for configuration management, application metrics, logging, operational tools, etc out of the box.
+[Dropwizard][dropwizard] is a Java framework for developing RESTful web services with support for configuration management, application metrics, logging, operational tools, and more out of the box.

-Deploying Dropwizard applications on Google App Engine Flexible Environment can be tricky because it requires you to pass arguments to the JAR, like `java -jar app.jar server config.yaml` in order to  get the Dropwizard application running.
+Deploying Dropwizard applications on Google App Engine flexible environment can be tricky because it requires you to pass arguments to the JAR, like `java -jar app.jar server config.yaml` in order to  get the Dropwizard application running.

-This tutorial shows how to make use of Google App Engine Flexible Environment's [custom runtime][flexible-custom-runtimes] to deploy a Dropwizard application using Docker.
+This tutorial shows how to make use of Google App Engine flexible environment's [custom runtime][flexible-custom-runtimes] to deploy a Dropwizard application using Docker.
 This tutorial assumes that you are familiar with Dropwizard and that you have installed Docker.